futurewei-cloud/merak/README.md

 - Go plugins for gRPC: <https://grpc.io/docs/languages/go/quickstart/>
 - Docker: <https://docs.docker.com/engine/install/>

-Then, we can easily build the project:
+Then, the project can be built with:

 ```bash
 make